Last Updated on

 How Does Garam Masala and Curry Powder Taste?

-Referring to the table above, you will notice that Garam Masala use spices that are sharp that is cardamon, cinnamon, cloves and in some recipes even nutmeg and peppercorn.
+Referring to the table above, you will notice that Garam Masala use spices that are sharp and robust, that is cardamom, cinnamon, cloves and in some recipes even nutmeg and peppercorn.

 Curry powder, on the other hand, is made of milder spices.
 One of the main ingredients being Turmeric powder.